Yoga Techniques/Training & Practice

 The trainee must also attend a 4-day weekend intensive outside of the workshops.
 Extra costs may apply.

-Currently offering private training.
+Currently offering private and online training.

 *Inquire about accommodations, room and board, if you are interested in studying with us from far distances.